canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 **[TODO: Add/revise checklist items]**

-- Use open standards and open source software
+- Use open standards and open source software at every layer of the stack
 - Factor in the use of open Standards and open source software when calculating total cost of ownership of a solutions including exit or transition costs
 - Avoiding lock-in to any proprietary solutions where open source software and/or open standards are available
+- Ensure that software can be deployed on a variety of commodity hardware types
 - {: .dpgn-onegc-architectural } Use emerging technologies **(Build It Right - OneGC Architectural Checklist (draft))**
   - Leverage new technologies (e.g., AI and blockchain) to shift investments to more modern tech
+- {: .dpgn-onegc-architectural } Build standards-based solution **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Adhere to GC technical standards and guidance, leveraging open standards when possible
+  - Leverage common business capabilities and harness GC-wide solutions that can be reused across the enterprise

 </section>